yalindogusahin/zpe_forti_ipsec/README.md

 ## Introduction

-This guide provides step-by-step instructions for configuring an IPsec tunnel between a ZPE device and a FortiGate firewall.
-The setup ensures secure communication between the two devices.
-This repo also contains an [Ansible](https://www.ansible.com/) playbook.
-Which adds profile to the Nodegrid
+This guide provides step-by-step instructions for configuring an IPsec tunnel between your ZPE device and a FortiGate firewall, ensuring secure communication between the two devices.
+Additionally, this repository includes an [Ansible playbook](https://www.ansible.com/) that simplifies the process of adding an IKE profile to Nodegrid for establishing the IPsec tunnel.

 ## Prerequisites